alimac/err-factoid/README.md

 The bot should respond with a comma-delimited list of factoids it knows about.

 ```
 I'm Err!
-I know about lots of things:
+I know about:
 water, hot water, very hot water
 ```